Federal Practice and Procedure:

 intended name changes in the Miscellaneous Provisions

 with a one-liner that was much more easily hidden from view;

-and, they bolstered that
+and, they bolstered that substitution by

 hiding those Miscellaneous Provisions completely --

 by never codifying any of them in the published versions

 of the U.S. Code.

 This was certainly not the only time Congress has